Here’s to a week of various inboxes filled with old men typing paragraphs.

 Anyway, that’s all that I have to say for now.
 Grieve, but don’t stay grieving.
 Assemble a trusted community.
 Build resilience.
 Support the women in your life who’ve chosen the 4B (or 5B-7B) movement.
 Do things that will foster independence.

 As I write this, the results of the US presidential election are being calculated.
 I’m trying to do anything other than be uselessly anxious about that all night, so I figured I’d write about a cozier topic to get my mind off of it.
+Hence: Apples.

 Apples are a traditional food for Samhain.
 This year, I had originally hoped to save at least an apple or two for us.
 I went out, covered about half of the young fruits with organza bags I had left over from gifts, and thought I was good to go.
 There were some for me, some for the local fauna, and everyone should’ve been fine.
 Then there was a spell of dry weather.
+Anyhow, I got no apples, and also the squirrels stole all of my bags.

 Then, at Mabon, we were working on masks and costumes for the Council of All Beings.
 Someone found a dropped googly eye, and I made a joke about them not having natural predators.
 That’s when it hit me — what if I put googly eyes on the apples?